 To learn more, watch our "How to Plant a Tree” video.

 Because citrus trees need soil that drains well, you want to choose something light.
-Look for gardening mixes with peat moss, perlite, vermiculite and compost.
+Look for gardening mixes with peat moss, perlite, vermiculite and composts.
 If the soil is too heavy, create more air spaces by adding elements like hardwood bark into the mix.

 We recommend using E.B.
 Stone Organics Citrus & Palm soil for potting or planting.

-Find the best spot.
+Find the Best Spot